qd-cae/qd-cae-python/README.md

 python3 -m pip install qd
 ```

+The wheels which are used by pip can also be found here in the dist folder.
 Note though that your python distribution might not neccessarily find an appropriate version and fail.
-One now has 3 options:
+In that case one has 3 options:

  - Download and use [Anaconda Python x64](https://www.continuum.io/downloads#windows)
  - Open a request for compilation of a specific distribution